 Descending from old Manang and passing by Chorten reach a Marsyangdi river, cross a suspension bridge over Jharsing Khola.
 The path is quite covered by small crystals and shrubs can be seen on both sides.
 Some places along the trail you cross a few streams.
 You reach a crest with prayer flags after the wearying clim and then through a series of zigzags down a scree slope bring you to the Tilicho Base Camp Hotel.
 From here you can enjoy the closer and panoramic views of Tilicho Mountain and many others.
 Tilicho Lake is situated at the highest altitude so we set our camp today here at low.

 The trail to the Tilicho Starts up a side valley then traverses onto a moraine, making a long climb to 4710m.
-There are outstanding view of Tarkeghyang, Gangapurna and the Khangsar Kang.
+There is outstanding view of Tarkeghyang, Gangapurna and the Khangsar Kang.
 Tilicho Lake, the highest lake in the world, presents a particularly dramatic spectacle.
 Sometimes its turquoise water reflects the surrounding peaks but more often its frozen solid.
-After spending the memorable time at Tilicho Lake, we will trek down to Tilicho base camp via same way.
+After spending the memorable time at Tilicho Lake, we will trek down to Tilicho base camp via the same way.

-TThe trail continues to climb out of the Marsyangdi Valley.
+The trail continues to climb out of the Marsyangdi Valley.
 The trail follows this valley north, passing a Goths as it steadily gains elevation.
 You have left the large trees below; the vegetation now consists of scrub juniper and alpine grasses. you can keep high and follow a track above Khangsar village passing through the ruins of old Khangsar and follow an unmarked trail which will lead you around and down to cross the river on an old log bridge between Gunsang and Yak Kharka.
 It's fun to see large yaks grazing at Yak Kharka.
 The view of Annapurna III is excellent.

-Morning after breakfast, we take a spectacular early morning flight along the Kali Gandaki gorge to Pokhara and in afternoon sightseeing around in Pokhara, visit, waterfall, Vindevasini temple and cave.
+Morning after breakfast, we take a spectacular early morning flight along the Kali Gandaki gorge to Pokhara and in afternoon sightseeing around in Pokhara, visit, waterfall, Vindevasini temple, and cave.

 From Pokhara the tourist buss leave early morning to Kathmandu.
 It takes 6 hours from Pokhara to Kathmandu and if we take a flight it takes 30 minute.